daniyalmaster693/SuperCorners/README.md

 ### Manual Installation

+1. Open the [latest release](https://github.com/daniyalmaster693/SuperCorners/releases/latest) and download `SuperCorners.zip`.
+2. Open the `.zip` file and drag the app file into your **Applications** folder.

+**Note:** Because the app is not signed, on first launch, macOS may warn that the app couldn't be verified.
+To open it:

+1. Click **Done** on the warning prompt.
+2. Open **System Settings → Privacy & Security**.
+3. Scroll down to the security section and click **Open Anyway**.

-1. Download the latest release.
+4. Download the latest release.
-2. Move the app to your **Applications folder**.
+5. Move the app to your **Applications folder**.
-3. Run the app and grant necessary permissions when prompted.
+6. Run the app and grant necessary permissions when prompted.

 ### Homebrew